kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 ### §29.1359   Electrical system fire and smoke protection.

-\(a\) Components of the electrical system must meet the applicable fire and smoke protection provisions of §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.831   Ventilation.|§29.831]] and 29.863.
+\(a\) Components of the electrical system must meet the applicable fire and smoke protection provisions of [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.831   Ventilation.|§§29.831]] and 29.863.

 \(b\) Electrical cables, terminals, and equipment, in designated fire zones, and that are used in emergency procedures, must be at least fire resistant.